COP30 Short-Term Action Group

 Recommended links:

-Alessandro Massazza, United for Global Mental Health, Mental Health at COP28: What’s Next?
+Alessandro Massazza, United for Global Mental Health, From Baku to Belém: Mental health at COP29 and onwards

-If you are interested in following this work, please first ensure you are a member of the Global Mental Health Action Network by Signing up here, and join the Environment Working Group.
-You can sign up to Working Groups here.
+If you are interested in following this work, please first ensure you are a member of the Global Mental Health Action Network by signing up here, and join the Environment Working Group.
 This STAG is of particular interest to members in Brazil, Latin America and the Caribbean.